SpookyDervish/Comet/README.md

 - An extensive standard library that handles memory management for you
 - Arrays

+## Supported Systems
+- Linux - natively supported.
+Comet will work perfectly fine on Linux.
+- MacOS - supported.
+MacOS will you give you extra warnings and you will need to install argp as well as uthash.
+- Windows - untested.
+Comet may or may not work.
+For the best compatibility, use Comet inside of WSL.
+- Other systems - untested.
+If you're on a Unix-like system then Comet will likely work.

 ## Completed Features
 - [x] Variables
 - [x] Loops